-Consider the coaching objectives in the following examples.
+To answer that question, consider the difference in coaching objectives in the following examples:

-Coaching for development: A successful leader is stepping-up into a new role.
-In the context of their transition, the talent leader identifies needs for development related to strategic thinking, executive presence, and boundary spanning.
-A coach is identified to support this leader addressing the development needs during a 6-month journey.
+- Coaching for development: A successful leader is stepping up into a new role.
+In the context of their transition, the HR or Talent leader identifies needs for development for this executive related to strategic thinking, executive presence, and boundary spanning.
+The coach’s objective in this engagement is to support this leader; the executive will receive executive coaching for the identified development needs during a 6-month journey.

-Coaching for change: An employee has been identified as having great networking abilities within the firm and could potentially bring different informal networks together.
-It would enable collaboration to take place more naturally and easily.
-The CEO has identified a need for a more innovative, multi-disciplinary approach to designing and delivering the customer experience.
-The coach’s main mandate is to support the employee to anticipate and overcome the hurdles that come with changes that will occur as the company rethinks and restructures its customer experience.
-The employee in this case is serving as a “change agent.”
+- Coaching for change: An employee has been identified as having great networking abilities.
+This leader is seen as having the potential to bring different informal networks together, fostering collaboration and a more innovative, multi-disciplinary approach to enhancing the customer experience, a key priority for the CEO.
+The coach’s main mandate in this engagement is to support the employee in becoming a “change agent,” helping the leader to anticipate and overcome the hurdles that come as the company restructures its customer experience.

-Here are 3 differences between coaching for change and coaching for development to consider:
+There are 3 main differences between coaching for change and coaching for development to consider:

-By keeping these 3 differences in mind, you can make sure that your coaching efforts will be more successful.
+By keeping these 3 differences in mind, you can make sure that whether coaching for change or coaching for development, your organization’s coaching efforts will be more successful.